digitalgust/miniJVM/README.md

 ## Deploy:
   Download github project.
-  Compile java classes to  mini_jvm/mini_jvm/java/build/classes/ , or you can use Netbeans open the project mini_jvm/mini_jvm/java/ ,then build .
+  Compile java classes to  mini_jvm/javalib/build/classes/ , or you can use Netbeans open the project mini_jvm/javalib/ ,then build .
-  Open JetBrains Clion project mini_jvm/mini_jvm/ ,setup mingw or cygwin or xcode env, build and run .
+  Open JetBrains Clion project mini_jvm/mini_jvm/ ,setup mingw , cygwin , linux or xcode env, build and run .

 ## Remote debug:
   Ensure that mini_jvm is running .
-  Open intelli idea ,open the java project mini_jvm/mini_jvm/java/ , menu Run .> Edit Configurations , + remote , Transport : socket , Debugger mode : attach , host is your mini_jvm running at host ip, port : 8000 .
+  Open intelli idea ,open the java project , menu Run .> Edit Configurations , + remote , Transport : socket , Debugger mode : attach , host is your mini_jvm running at host ip, port : 8000 .
   Eclipse's configuration  like as Clion .
-  If you are using Netbeans , open project mini_jvm/mini_jvm/java/ ,  menu Debug .> connect to Debugger, Connector : SocketAttach , host is your mini_jvm running at the host, port : 8000 , Timeout: 10000 .
+  If you are using Netbeans , open java project ,  menu Debug .> connect to Debugger, Connector : SocketAttach , host is your mini_jvm running at the host, port : 8000 , Timeout: 10000 .
   Then you can set breakpoint or pause mini_jvm and watch variable value .